The Untapped Design Potential of EVA-Based Foam

 One of the most exciting design options now available combines the soft feel of EVA-based foam with the structural support of thermoplastics.

-Designers have found innovative ways to marry these materials and accentuate the most appealing features of both.
+Designers have found innovative ways to marry these product design materials and accentuate the most appealing features of both.
 EVA-based foam provides a smooth, soft, and tactile feel that is ideal for all kinds of touchpoints, while plastic delivers strength and durability to extend product longevity.
 Together, they create countless color and design options that delight creators and consumers alike.

 For example, we incorporated EVA foam and thermoplastics into our recent BackShield back-support design, and by all accounts, it was a success, both functionally and aesthetically.
 High-gloss red plastic is combined with soft black EVA foam to create a product that looks stunning and is truly comfortable to use.
 Individually, foam or thermoplastics would have been the wrong product choice for BackShield.
 Through extensive product design and development, we found that they proved to be ideal when incorporated together.